raitonoberu/Last2VK/README.md

 # Last2VK
 Last.fm "Now Playing" broadcast to VK status message.
 Inspired by [P2LOVE](https://github.com/P2LOVE)'s [Spoti2VK](https://github.com/P2LOVE/Spoti2VK).
 Ready for Heroku.

+**IMPORTANT!** Currently, the project does not work correctly on non-Russian servers.
+More than half of the songs will not be broadcast in the status, and proxies will not help.
+I'm trying my best to solve this problem.

 ## About
 Initially, I wanted to broadcast my "Now Playing" status from Spotify to VK, but I found out that the Spotify API is absolutely not suitable for such purposes and requires Oauth.
 Then I decided to use Last.fm, it has a convenient API and only requires an API key.